Skip to main content

 I hope this information is helpful as you gear up for your research project!
 If you need more specific details or have any other questions about the profession, don't hesitate to get in touch.

 Thank you comment icon Thank you so much Mr. Meyer!
-This really helped with my research!
-Would you like to be interviewed about your profession for my research project in Dynamics of Healthcare?
-Amrita
+This helped exceedingly with my research!
+Would you answer just one more question about your profession - Do you find any negative aspects of your job?
+Again thank you so much!
+I really appreciate it Amrita

 0